 The Home Mini is also larger than the Dot and will not fit this particular bracket.
 If Google were to provide a patch that allows all of the audio output to stream through Chromecast or Bluetooth, we will likely create another bracket that works with it.

-No, this kit is only compatible with Gen 1 and Gen 2 (and possibly the "Echo Input").
-But we are working on a similar solution that is compatible with Gen 3 to be released later this year.
+No, this kit is only compatible with Gen 1 and Gen 2.
+We are considering a similar solution for Gen 3 which requires a larger power supply and is too wide for our existing bracket.
 That said, there is no reason to pay for the more expensive Gen 3 while Gen 2 is still available.
-Gen 3 provides improved sound quality, but since this mounting solution uses the 3.5mm audio output from the Dot and disables the built-in speaker, there is no performance benefit of using Gen 3 vs Gen 2 (which is less expensive).
-Amazon is also expected to introduce (we hope they do!) the "Echo Input".
-This device is essentially the Dot without the built-in speaker.
-That is, it is exactly what you need for this application.
-As soon as the Echo Input becomes available, we will test to see how well it fits our design and will update the site to confirm its compatibility.
+Compared to the Gen 2, Gen 3 provides improved sound quality, but since this mounting solution uses the 3.5mm audio output from the Dot and disables the built-in speaker, there is no performance benefit of using Gen 3 vs Gen 2 which is slightly smaller and less expensive.

 It's okay, but why would you?
 When you connect with Bluetooth, the music you stream from the Dot will come out of the speakers, but answers to questions you pose to Alexa ("Alexa, what is the score in the baseball game?"), will be heard on the Dot's speaker, not your main speakers.
 And because the Dot's speaker is now positioned inside your wall or ceiling, you won't hear it.
 With a wired solution, not only do you not have to worry about connection issues or Bluetooth drops, you get to hear everything Alexa has to offer through your main speakers.